redcode-labs/neurax/README.md

 ### Reverse connections
-An interactive reverse shell can be established with `NeuraxReverse(proto string)`.
+An interactive reverse shell can be established with `NeuraxReverse()`.
-The `proto` parameter should be either "tcp" or "udp".
 It will receive commands from hostname specified inside `.ReverseListener` in a form of `"<host>:<port>"`.
-If `NeuraxOpenComm()` was started before calling this function, each command will behave as described in above section.
+Protocol that is used is defined under `.ReverseProto` If `NeuraxOpenComm()` was started before calling this function, each command will behave as described in above section.
 If it was not, commands will be executed locally.